Shortland - Jesmond

 Employment drivers in Shortland - Jesmond are experiencing difficulties, placing it among the bottom 20% of areas assessed across Australia

-As of that date, 7,617 residents were in work while the unemployment rate was 2.5% higher than Rest of NSW's rate of 3.8%.
-Workforce participation was broadly similar to Rest of NSW's 56.4%.
-Employment among residents is concentrated in health care & social assistance, retail trade, and accommodation & food.
-The area shows strong specialization in accommodation & food with an employment share of 1.7 times the regional level, while agriculture, forestry & fishing has limited presence at 0.5% compared to the regional 5.3%.
+The workforce participation rate in Shortland - Jesmond is 66.0%, compared to the Rest of NSW's 61.5%.
+According to Census responses, 17.0% of residents work from home.
+Employment is concentrated in health care & social assistance, retail trade, and accommodation & food.
+The area has a strong specialization in accommodation & food, with an employment share 1.7 times the regional level, while agriculture, forestry & fishing has limited presence at 0.5%.

-Over the 12 months to September 2025, employment increased by 2.4% and labour force increased by 3.9%, resulting in an unemployment rise of 1.3 percentage points.
-In contrast, Rest of NSW saw employment fall by 0.5% with a slight contraction in labour force and a smaller increase in unemployment at 0.4 percentage points.
-State-level data to 25-Nov-25 shows NSW employment contracted by 0.03%, losing 2,260 jobs, with the state unemployment rate at 3.9%.
-National employment forecasts from May-25 suggest national employment will expand by 6.6% over five years and 13.7% over ten years.
-Applying these projections to Shortland - Jesmond's employment mix suggests local employment should increase by 6.5% over five years and 13.7% over ten years, though this is a simple extrapolation for illustrative purposes and does not account for localised population projections.
+Over the 12 months to September 2025, employment increased by 2.4% and labour force increased by 3.9%, leading to a rise in unemployment of 1.3 percentage points.
+In comparison, the Rest of NSW saw employment fall by 0.5%, labour force contract by 0.1%, and unemployment rise by 0.4 percentage points.
+Jobs and Skills Australia's national employment forecasts from May-25 suggest that national employment will expand by 6.6% over five years and 13.7% over ten years.
+Applying these projections to Shortland - Jesmond's employment mix, local employment is expected to increase by 6.5% over five years and 13.7% over ten years.

 Frequently Asked Questions - Employment